 3. Low Birth Weight and Failure to Thrive

 Low birth weight (LBW) and failure to thrive (FTT) in infancy can indicate growth impairments.
-The SSA recognizes these conditions as a disability category that could lead to developmental delays in young children.
+Social Security recognizes these conditions as a disability category that could lead to developmental delays in young children.

 Parents or guardians may show proof of either condition using birth weight documentation from birth and medical records.
-The SSA determines that LBW or FTT are plausible for a child based on growth tables for the child’s age range and the child’s historic birth weight and growth.
+Social Security determines that LBW or FTT are plausible for a child based on growth tables for the child’s age range and the child’s historic birth weight and growth.

 4. Musculoskeletal Disorders

-Musculoskeletal disorders are those that cause physical or orthopedic impairment.
-Some disorders the SSA considers in its evaluations include inflammatory arthritis, the curvature of the spine, and spinal cord injuries.
+Musculoskeletal disorders are those that cause physical or orthopedic impairments.
+Some disorders Social Security considers in its evaluations include inflammatory arthritis, the curvature of the spine, and spinal cord injuries.

 A physical examination may be necessary if there has not been enough medical evidence describing a child’s condition.
-Otherwise, the SSA considers the child’s medical history and a parent or guardian’s written description of the condition, its severity, and the symptoms it causes.
+Otherwise, Social Security considers the child’s medical history and a parent or guardian’s written description of the condition, its severity, and the symptoms it causes.

 5. Special Senses and Speech

 Children with visual or hearing disorders can receive SSI benefits under this category.
-The SSA considers blindness, visual disorders, loss of visual efficiency, and hearing loss with or without cochlear implantation to be potentially eligible disorders.
+Social Security considers blindness, visual disorders, loss of visual efficiency, and hearing loss with or without cochlear implantation to be potentially eligible disorders.

-For statutory blindness cases, the SSA does not require documentation of the cause of blindness.
+For statutory blindness cases, Social Security does not require documentation of the cause of blindness.
 However, hearing loss cases typically need documentation that proves there is a medical cause for your child’s hearing loss.
-Children without a cochlear implant may qualify for SSI benefits through age 18.
-However, those with a cochlear implant may only qualify up to age five unless they receive word recognition scores under 60% using the HINT or HINT-C assessments.

 6. Hematological Disorders

-The SSA makes many malignant and non-malignant hematological disorders eligible for SSI benefits for kids.
+Social Security makes many malignant and non-malignant hematological disorders eligible for SSI benefits for kids.
 These disorders can include but are not limited to bone marrow failure, thrombosis, multiple myeloma, and leukemia.
-The SSA relies mostly on laboratory tests ordered and signed by a physician to determine hematological disorders.
+Social Security relies mostly on laboratory tests ordered and signed by a physician to determine hematological disorders.
 Still, a written, detailed report from your child’s physician may also lead to eligibility.

 7. Immune System Disorders

-The SSA categorizes immune system disorders as HIV infection, autoimmune disorders, and immune deficiency disorders, excluding HIV infection.
-Because many variables are involved in diagnosing immune system disorders, the SSA may require different forms of proof for different cases.
+Social Security categorizes immune system disorders as HIV infection, autoimmune disorders, and immune deficiency disorders, excluding HIV infection.
+Because many variables are involved in diagnosing immune system disorders, Social Security may require different forms of proof for different cases.

 In most cases of immune system disorders, parents should expect to prove a child’s health history through physical exams and diagnostic test results.
 Specific tests may be required, like x-rays or MRIs, depending on the child’s condition.